ImChet/ChetBot/README.md

 * ticket_support_role - The role that you would like to assign as the dedicated Ticket Support

 ### /ticket
 Manually creates a ticket for the desired member.
 After this command is called, the user is then prompted with a modal asking for additional information that will support the Ticket Support role initially declared when the command was called, then a new ticket text channel is created for the requested member.
+The chosen `ticket_support_role` will get added to every ticket.

 `/ticket <member> <ticket_support_role>`